Feeling a little more anxious lately? You have cause to. So much has been happening the past few years.

 If you already know dehydration is a migraine trigger for you... having both migraine and virus can cause vomiting making it worse.
 Consider getting some electrolyte drinks.
 Coconut water and chicken broth are great.
 Make a broth that you can freeze ahead of time.

-I've written more about proper hydration here - Migraine Nutrition: How To Improve Your Diet.
+I've written more about proper hydration here - Migraine Nutrition: How To Improve Your Diet and The Best Remedy for Dehydration Headache.

 In time of crisis, your schedules may be changing, causing stress and additional triggers.